Everything You Need to Know About Employee Communication

 To solve this issue, you must first identify the stereotypes or prejudices that you have.
 Then understand where they came from, and be purposeful to put them aside when communicating.
 Get to know people personally so you can destroy your assumptions about them.

 Workplace diversity is a great thing.
 It also means that there can be cultural differences that affect communication.

 According to the Conflict Research Consortium at the University of Colorado, our culture affects how we see, hear, and understand the world around us.
 Cultural differences can get in the way because culture sets three types of “constraints” on how we live:

-- Behavior Constraints: Each culture has sets of behavior that are understood to be proper.
-What one person thinks is a good communication technique might be a bad behavior to another.
+- Behavior constraints: Each culture has sets of behavior that are understood to be proper.
+What one person thinks is a good communication technique might be bad behavior to another.
 They’ll never hear what you’re saying because the behavior is speaking too loudly.

-- Emotional Constraints: Each culture has a standard on what kinds of emotion are displayed, and how they are displayed.
+- Emotional constraints: Each culture has a standard on what kinds of emotions are displayed, and how they are displayed.
 What one culture might consider exuberant or passionate communication in the midst of debate could seem overly emotional to another culture.

 Training and discussing different cultures present in your business may help make people aware of these cultural differences.
 At the very least, it’s important for employers to make sure their team understands that cultural differences have an effect and that everyone should be aware of it.

 There’s no shortage of systems and tests that measure personality.
 If we simplify it to five common personality types in relation to communication preferences (“voice”), it might look like this: